llvm/llvm-project/flang/docs/InternalProcedureTrampolines.md

 end subroutine host
 ```

-Procedure code generated for subprogram `inernal()` must have access to the scope of
+Procedure code generated for subprogram `internal()` must have access to the scope of
 its host procedure, e.g. to access `local` variable.
 Flang achieves this by passing
 an extra argument to `internal()` that is a tuple of references to all variables
 used via host association inside `internal()`.
 We will call this extra argument
 a static chain link.

-Fortran standard 2008 allowed using internal procedures as actual arguments or
+Fortran standard 2008 allowed using internal procedures as actual arguments for
 procedure pointer targets:

 > Fortran 2008 contains several extensions to Fortran 2003; some of these are listed below.